-CECA may administer medication to a minor if the student has written instructions from their parent/guardian and there is a physician's standing medical order.
+CEC Parker may administer medication to a minor if the student has written instructions from his or her parent/guardian and a physician's standing medical order.

-Prescription medication may be given legally only by a Registered Nurse (RN), or the nurse's designee that has been trained in medication administration and the RN has delegated the task of medication administration to them.
+Prescription medication may be given legally only by a Registered Nurse (RN), or the nurse's designee who has been trained in medication administration delegated the task of administering medication.
 This delegation is required annually.
-See CEC policies Medication Medication Medicat
+See CEC policies Medication Administration and Administration of Medication Administration and Administration of Medication Administration and Administration of Medication Administration and Administration of Medication Administration and Administration of Medication Administration and Administration of Medication Administration and Administration of Medication Administration and Administration of Medication Administration and Administration of Medication Administration and <a href="Administration of Medication Administration of Medication Admi

-Student Accidents and Injury
+Student Accidents and Injuries

-When an illness or an injury appears serious, the parent/ guardian shall be contacted, if possible, and the instructions on the student's emergency card will be followed.
-In extreme emergencies where there is potential threat to life, limb or digit, school personnel shall immediately call emergency health personnel to arrange for transporting the student to an emergency facility on the advice of emergency health personnel.
+In all cases where the nature of an illness or an injury appears serious, the parent/ guardian shall be contacted, if possible, and the instructions on the student's emergency card will be followed.
+In extreme emergencies where there is potential threat to life, limb or digit, school personnel shall immediately call emergency health services to arrange for transporting the student to an emergency facility on the advice of emergency health personnel.